Can I Shower During a Power Outage?

 Under normal circumstances, a tankless hot water heater can be a huge boon.
 They’re efficient, they’re compact, and they don’t need repair as often as traditional water heaters.
 However, in this case, they’re the system that offers you no hot water at all during a power outage.
 Both electrical and gas tankless units keep no reservoir, so if you need hot water for anything, you’ll need the aid of a generator.

 Is your water heater keeping you in hot water on demand?
-If not, or even if you’re just looking for a more efficient and effective water heater unit for your Cincinnati home, the experts at Schneller & Knochelmann Plumbing, Heating & Air can help!
+If not, or even if you’re just looking for a more efficient and effective water heater unit for your Cincinnati, OH, or your Covington, KY, home, the experts at Schneller Knochelmann Plumbing, Heating & Air can help!